enjoyer-cs/Enjoyer.DamageableObjects/.github/README.md

   - Shots from firearms
   - Explosions
   - SCP-018 interactions
-  - SCP-939 Lunge abilities
+  - SCP-939 Claw & Lunge abilities
-  - SCP-096 Charge ability
+  - SCP-096 Attack & Charge abilities
+  - Scp-049-2 Attack ability
+  - SCP-3114 Slap ability
   - Inprogress:
-    - SCP-939 Claw & SCP-096 Attack (LMB)
-    - SCP-049-2 Attack ability
     - Micro HID

-- **Damageable MapEditorReborn Schematics**
+- **Damageable ProjectMER Schematics**
   Define custom schematics that can take damage and destroy after reaching 0 HP.

-- **Damageable Doors** `(will be implemented in other plugin)` ~~Adds new ways, to deal damage doors, and allows you to customize, what damage sources can affect to a door with choosen DoorType~~
+- **Damageable Doors**
+  Adds new ways to deal with damage doors, and allows you to customize, what damage sources can affect to a door with chosen DoorType

 - **Customizable Settings**
   Configure health, damage types & Protection.